 salt to taste

-Soak the lentils in water for at least 12 hours.
-The lentils will swell a little so ensure there is enough water to cover them.
+Soak the lentils and kidney beans in water for at least 12 hours.
+The lentils and beans will swell a little so ensure there is enough water to cover them.

-Wash and drain the lentils then add to a pressure cooker with five cups of water.
+Wash and drain the lentils and beans, then add to a pressure cooker with five cups of water.

-Cook the lentils in the pressure cook for four whistles, or for fifteen minutes.
+Cook the lentils and beans in the pressure cook for four whistles, or for fifteen minutes.
 Remove from the heat.

 Carefully let the steam out of the pressure cooker and run cold water on the pressure cooker lid to cool it down.
 Once all the steam has come out, open the pressure cooker and put the lentils and the water into a large pot.